Aurelio Lampredi ( 1917 - 1989 ) was very tall for an Italian.

-When he talks to you, he draws with a wet felt-tip as if his mind could not work without the fluent movement of his fingers.
+When he talked to you, he drew with a wet felt-tip as if his mind could not work without the fluent movement of his fingers.

-He is, by his own admission, one of the three men most responsible for the car you drove in the last decades (the others being Ferdinand Porsche and Colin Chapman).
+He was, by his own admission, one of the three men most responsible for the car you drove in the last decades (the others being Ferdinand Porsche and Colin Chapman).

 His early years at Ferrari

 When he went to work for Ferrari in 1946 all unblown racing engines gave about 50 bhp per litre.
 And in races of 500 kilometers most of them exploded.
 Yet within a couple of years he increased Ferrari's output to 100 bhp per litre.
 And they finished every race.
 First.

 He was applying the principles he'd learned earlier in his life when designing aero engines at Piaggio and Isotta Fraschini (trying to push as much oxygen in as possible and building them so they finish every flight or journey).